Impact Summary

 6. Code.org: STEM West organized and hosted Code.org training for over 50 teachers across western NC.
 Regional elementary teachers also worked together to develop a Matrix, integrating the Code.org curriculum into the K-5 standards across all subject areas.
 This document is being shared across the state and NCDPI.

-8. Computer Science Training: STEM West collaborated with The Friday Institute to host follow-up trainings for the middle school NC Computer Science Pilot at the NC Center of Engineering Technologies.
+7. Computer Science Training: STEM West collaborated with The Friday Institute to host follow-up trainings for the middle school NC Computer Science Pilot at the NC Center of Engineering Technologies.
+Over the last 2 years, STEM West in partnership with Dottie Rose Foundation, has assisted 4 districts in receiving App/Coding grants from NCDPI for $52,000-$75,000 each.

-11. Asset Map: To understand the STEM educational opportunities in the region, STEM West has developed an Asset Map .
-This map is continuously updated to evaluate gaps in access to quality STEM programming, as well as, links to strong programs that may be replicated.
+9. Asset Map: To understand the STEM educational opportunities in the region, STEM West has developed an Asset Map .
+This map is continuously updated to evaluate gaps in access to quality STEM programming, as well as links to strong programs that may be replicated.

-12. STEM Trek!
-This an annua NC Science Festival Event that occurs every April to connect families with local STEM businesses through engaging hands-on activities.
-This event is in partnership with the Catawba Science Center and Klingspor, Inc.
+10. STEM Trek!
+This an annual NC Science Festival Event that occurs every April to connect families with local STEM businesses through engaging hands-on activities.
+This event is in partnership with the Catawba Science Center and the Greater Hickory International Council.